Tom Foy is a Corporal in the RAF Regiment – and the Standard Bearer for his local branch, West Dereham in Norfolk.

 My earliest memories of wearing a poppy are attending Remembrance services with family as a child.
-I didn’t really know much about the Legion itself until I met my now wife, who already had connections with her local branch through the Air Training Corps.

 My stepfather was in the Army both as a Para and in the Queen’s Lancashire Regiment, but had left Service before I met him.
 We also had a neighbour who used to tell me stories about his experiences of National Service and I always loved hearing them.